Annotation: Entity linking and disambiguation

-Subject Column Identification
+Subject column identification

 The subject column of a table is the column that contain the main subjects/entities in the table.
 Some approaches expects the subject column as an input while others predict the subject column such as TableMiner+.

-Column Data-Type Detection
+Column data-type detection

 Columns types are divided differently by different approaches.
 Some divide them into strings/text and numbers while others divide them further (e.g., Number Typology, Date, coordinates).

-Relation Prediction
+Relation prediction

 The relation between Madrid and Spain is "capitalOf".
 Such relations can easily be found in ontologies, such as DBpedia.
 Venetis et al. use TextRunner to extract the relation between two columns.
 Syed et al. use the relation between the entities of the two columns and the most frequent relation is selected.

-Gold Standards
+Gold standards

 T2D is the most common gold standard for semantic labelling.
 Two versions exists of T2D: T2Dv1 (sometimes are referred to T2D as well) and T2Dv2.
 Another known benchmarks are published with the SemTab Challenge.